Knowledge Graph Augmented Large Language Models for Disease Prediction: Results

 \section{Results}

 \refstepcounter{section} \paragraph{Dataset.} We work with longitudinal visits from the MIMIC-III critical care database.\cite{johnson2016mimic} Following the setup of Harutyunyan et al.,\cite{harutyunyan2019multitask} we focus on patients with more than one hospital visit and construct all pairs of adjacent visits.
 For each such pair, the earlier visit serves as the index visit at time $t$ and the later visit provides labels for the next visit at time $t{+}1$.
-This preprocessing yields 12{,}353 labeled index visits (i.e., visit pairs), which we refer to as patient cases in the remainder of the paper.
+This preprocessing yields 12{,}353 labeled index visits (i.e., visit pairs).

 Each index visit at time $t$ is represented as a binary ICD-9 feature vector $x_t \in \{0,1\}^{N}$ with $N = 7{,}423$, where each dimension indicates the presence of a specific ICD-9 code during that visit.
-The original task is formulated as a multi-label prediction problem over 25 acute-care conditions derived from Clinical Classifications Software (CCS).\cite{harutyunyan2019multitask} In this work, we adopt the same 25 disease labels but focus our evaluation on a subset $\mathcal{D}$ of $|\mathcal{D}| = 10$ diseases that can be reliably mapped to PrimeKG (listed in Table~\ref{tab:disease-list}).
+The original task is formulated as a multi-label prediction problem over 25 acute-care conditions derived from Clinical Classifications Software (CCS).\cite{harutyunyan2019multitask} In this work, we adopt the same 25 disease labels but evaluate on $|D|{=}10$ diseases that map cleanly to PrimeKG (Table~\ref{tab:mapped_diseases}).
 For each disease $d \in \mathcal{D}$ and index visit $t$, the prediction target is a binary label $y^{(d)}_{t+1} \in \{0,1\}$ indicating whether $d$ is present at the next visit $t{+}1$.
-Models take as input $(x_t, d)$ (and, for certain variants, KG evidence constructed as described in the Method section) and output a probability $\hat{p}^{(d)}_{t+1}$ and a binary verdict.
-We perform visit-level splitting over the 12{,}353 labeled index visits, randomly reserving 10\% of cases as a held-out test set.
-From the remaining pool, we construct training sets of size 400 and 1{,}000 index visits to study data efficiency, using the rest for model selection.
+Models take as input $(x_t, d)$ (and, for certain variants, KG evidence constructed as described in the Method section) and output a probability $\hat{p}^{(d)}_{t+1}$ and a binary verdict. e split 12{,}353 index visits by visit (10\% test) and subsample training sets of 400 and 1{,}000 visits for data-efficiency experiments, using the remainder for validation.

 In addition to MIMIC-III, we evaluate zero-shot transfer on Project CRADLE (Emory Clinical Research Analytics Data Lake Environment), a de-identified EHR repository from Emory Healthcare.
 Following prior work,\cite{xu2023hypehr} we focus on patients with type 2 diabetes and formulate a binary prediction task: whether a patient will experience a